lucasvegi/Elixir-Refactorings/README.md

   {:ok, 25}
   ```

+* __Side-conditions:__
-  Note that the identifier of the introduced duplicated code (``v3_duplication``) should not conflict with any other existing identifier in the code.
-Once the new version of the code has been implemented and approved, the duplication can be removed from the codebase by this refactoring.
+  * Note that the identifier of the introduced duplicated code (``v3_duplication``) should not conflict with any other existing identifier in the code;

+  * Once the new version of the code has been implemented and approved, the duplication can be removed from the codebase by this refactoring.
 If the new version is disapproved, we can return to the original version by applying [Rename an identifier](#rename-an-identifier) to it.

+  These side conditions are based on definitions provided by members of the HaRe project (Haskell Refactorer tool), as described in the following link: [[1]](https://www.cs.kent.ac.uk/projects/refactor-fp/catalogue/)

 [▲ back to Index](#table-of-contents)
 ___